-You will receive an email alert or a reminder letter to your company’s registered office when your statement is due.
+When your statement is due, you will receive an email alert or a reminder letter to your company’s registered office.

-This will usually be a year after either the date your company incorporated or the date you filed your last annual return or Confirmation Statement.
+This will usually be a year after your company is incorporated or the date you filed your last annual return or Confirmation Statement.

 You can submit your Confirmation Statement up to two weeks (14 days) after your due date.

 What happens if I am late filing my accounts?

-You must pay penalties if you fail or cannot file your accounts with Companies House by the deadline at the end of your limited company’s financial year.
+You must pay penalties if you fail or cannot file your accounts with Companies House by the end of your limited company’s financial year deadline.

 You will incur a £150 penalty for submitting your accounts up to one month after the deadline, with that amount subsequently rising to £375 (one to three months), £750 (3-6 months), and £1,500 (more than six months).